Assisted GNSS: SUPL

 The SUPL (Secure User Plane Location) protocol, unlike its control-plane equivalents restricted to mobile networks, runs on the Internet's TCP/IP infrastructure.
-As a result, its application goes beyond the original intended use of mobile devices and may be used by general-purpose computers.
-SUPL 3.0 legitimizes such use by adding allowance for WLAN and broadband connections.
+Consequently, its application extends beyond the original intended use of mobile devices and may be used by general-purpose computers.
+SUPL 3.0 legitimizes such use by adding admission for WLAN and broadband connections.

-Actions defined by SUPL 3.0 include a wide range of services such as geofencing and billing.
+Actions defined by SUPL 3.0 include a wide range of services like geofencing and billing.
 The A-GNSS functions are defined in the SUPL Positioning Functional Group.
 It includes: